moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/data_quality_jobs.md

 ### **Standalone assertions**

 In Flare Workflow, assertions on pre-existing datasets can be specified by declaring  `assertions` section distinct from the `inputs` section in the YAML definition.
 The following YAML of the Flare Workflow.
-It should be noted that, since check and metric information is stored in separate locations, the corresponding metadata must be updated individually.
-As a result, two separate Toolbox Workflow runs must be executed, one for metrics and the other for checks.

 #### **Code snippets**